Theo Todman's Web Page - Notes Pages

 - I can look up various words to see how theoretically unrelated languages borrow from one another.

-- I’ve created nine further pages in order to make the data more manageable:-
+- I’ve created numerous pages in order to make the data more manageable.

 - I have to bear in mind that all this is meant simply to make time spent walking the dog more intellectually interesting, so many avenues that cannot be taken while dog walking cannot be followed up without encroaching on time needed for my other projects.